MikePreston17/LIRI-node-app/README.md

 Command | What it does
 ------------- | ------------
-`concert-this '<band/artist>'` |  looks up an artist or band and returns concert times `movie-this '<band/artist>'` |  looks up a movie and returns the details `spotify-this-song '<song name>'` |  looks up a song and returns the details `do-what-it-says` |  reads the local file 'random.txt' and executes the command stored within
+`concert-this '<band/artist>'` |  looks up an artist or band and returns concert information `movie-this '<band/artist>'` |  looks up a movie and returns the details `spotify-this-song '<song name>'` |  looks up a song and returns the details `do-what-it-says` |  reads the local file 'random.txt' and executes the command stored within